Skip to Main Content

 Every guy needs a crisp white dress shirt, and now's the perfect time to upgrade yours as you pull together your courthouse wedding outfit.
 Wear this wrinkle-resistant option with your go-to dress pants or paired with a brand new suit—you can't go wrong.
 Even better, you can customize this style to your heart's content, from the fabric and measurements to the collar and cuffs.

-Suitsupply blue linen shirt for courthouse wedding
+Suitsupply tailored black suit jacket for courthouse wedding

 Photo: Suitsupply